fadado/shed/docs/README.md

 * [`container.shed`](container.shed): container Shedfile example.
 Works also as a reference for all available parameters.

+* [`dockerfile.shed`](dockerfile.shed): dockerfile Shedfile example.
+Works also as a reference for all available parameters.

 Slides:

 * [`slides-es.html`](slides-es.html): we intend to build a  complete slide presentation for _Shed_. _Work i progress_&hellip;